lbiard/tradeoffs_pop_dynamics/README.md

 # tradeoff_pop_dynamics

-This repository hosts the R scripts to reproduce results and figures from the article *Population dynamic consequences of context-dependent tradeoffs across life histories*
+This repository hosts the R scripts to reproduce results and figures from the article *Population dynamic consequences of context-dependent tradeoffs across life histories*.
+The American Naturalist

 By: Louis Bliard, Maria Paniw, Dylan Z. Childs, Arpat Ozgul